vblearnstowritecode/experiments-with-RAG/README.md

 This work builds upon concepts and techniques learned from the Advanced Retrieval for AI course by DeepLearning.AI.
 The course provided excellent foundational knowledge on embeddings, vector databases, and retrieval-augmented generation patterns.

+## What We Learned

+We built a simple system that can answer questions about TCS Annual Report by finding relevant text chunks and using AI to generate answers.
+We tested three different approaches: basic search, expanded queries, and smart re-ranking (based on the Advanced Retrieval for AI course).
+Then we created an embedding adaptor experiment - a small neural network that learns to transform questions to find better matching documents.
+This taught us how parameter-efficient adaptation works (like LoRA) where a tiny matrix can improve retrieval for domain-specific language.
+The key insight: you don't need to retrain huge models, just learn small transformations that rotate questions in embedding space to match documents better.

 ## Current Status

-✅ **Complete RAG Pipeline**: Fully operational with 1,324 document chunks ✅ **Three RAG Methods**: All approaches implemented and tested ✅ **Evaluation Framework**: 10-question test set with judge LLM scoring ✅ **Clean Architecture**: Modular `tcs_rag.py` with reusable functions ✅ **Performance Analysis**: Comprehensive evaluation and comparison system
+✅ **Complete RAG Pipeline**: Fully operational with 1,324 document chunks ✅ **Three RAG Methods**: All approaches implemented and tested ✅ **Embedding Adaptor**: Parameter-efficient adaptation experiment complete ✅ **Evaluation Framework**: 10-question test set with judge LLM scoring ✅ **Clean Architecture**: Modular `tcs_rag.py` with reusable functions ✅ **Performance Analysis**: Comprehensive evaluation and comparison system